spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 ### Ocean_Nodes_added_total and Ocean_Nodes_removed_total

-These counter type metrics help track the rate of addition and removal of nodes in the cluster and the different reasons behind them, as reflected in a dedicated label called Reason.
-Reason includes values such as:
+These counter-type metrics help track the rate of addition and removal of nodes in the cluster and their different reasons, as reflected in a dedicated label called `Reason.` `Reason` includes values such as:

-* `pendingPodsOrHeadroom` - The node was scaled up by the Ocean autoscaler due to unscheduled pending pods or missing Headroom units on your cluster.
+* `pendingPodsOrHeadroom`—The Ocean Autoscaler scaled up the node due to unscheduled pending pods or missing Headroom units on your cluster.
-* `scaleDownForOptimization` - The node was scaled down by the Ocean autoscaler to optimize resource utilization on your cluster.
+* `scaleDownForOptimization`—The Ocean Autoscaler scaled down the node to optimize resource utilization on your cluster.
 * `odToSpotReplacement` - The node was scaled up/down due to a replacement from an on-demand to a spot node.
 The on-demand node was launched because there was no available spot node in the market at the time, Ocean continues scanning the market for an available spot node and reverts as soon as there is one available.
 * `autoHealingReplacement` - The node was scaled up/down due to a replacement from an unhealthy instance to a new one.
 Ocean checks the instance’s status after the grace period and if an instance fails the health check, it is automatically replaced with a new instance.
 * `riUtilizationReplacement` (relevant only to AWS) - The node was scaled up/down due to a replacement from spot/OD to RI.
 Ocean constantly monitors for available RIs or Savings Plans in your account 	(when the `strategy.utilizeReservedInstances` or `utilizeCommitments` flag is	enabled).
 If there is an Ocean monitored node that runs as a spot or OD, Ocean will try to replace it with the available RI or Savings Plan nodes.